dotnet/docs/docs/architecture/grpc-for-wcf-developers/kubernetes.md

 ### Other objects

 Pods, Services, and Deployments are just three of the most basic object types.
 There are dozens of other types of object that are managed by a Kubernetes cluster.
-For more information, check out the [Kubernetes Concepts documentation](https://kubernetes.io/docs/concepts/).
+For more information, see the [Kubernetes Concepts](https://kubernetes.io/docs/concepts/) documentation.

 ### Namespaces